MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 $$\mathbf{\beta}\textbf{-TCVAEs}$$:

-Instead we can try to improve the overlap in the latent space in a way that itself depends on the aggegrate posterior -- after all the property we are trying to obtain is a global property of the model, so it makes sense to give the model access to its own global properties during training.
+Instead we can try to improve the overlap in the latent space in a way that itself depends on the aggregate posterior -- after all the property we are trying to obtain is a global property of the model, so it makes sense to give the model access to its own global properties during training.
 That means that the per-datapoint posteriors would be able to interact with each other through the training objective directly, improving the ability of the model to coordinate how the aggregate posterior is laid out.

 We are trying to increase the symmetry of the latent space -- a smooth, gap-less aggregate posterior is highly symmetric.
 One form of symmetry we can have in multivariate probability distributions is statistical independence -- that a distribution is equal to the product of its marginals.
-The discepancy between a distribution and the product of its marginals can be captured by the _total correlation_ (Watanabe, 1960), the $$\KL$$ between these two entities:
+The discrepancy between a distribution and the product of its marginals can be captured by the _total correlation_ (Watanabe, 1960), the $$\KL$$ between these two entities:
 $$ \mathrm{TC}(p(\v{a})) = \KL\left(p(\v a) \mid\mid \prod_{j=1}^{d} p(a_j) \right)$$
 where $$d$$ is the dimensionality of the variable at hand.
 So, we can upweight the total correlation of the aggregate posterior, then, as a way to induce model robustness.